Treatment for Haemorrhoids (Piles)

 Exercises like walking, swimming and yoga, for example, are all generally considered helpful and effective.

-Reduce your alcohol and caffeine intake
+Reduce your caffeine intake

 Over-the-counter creams, ointments or suppositories